pedro-remus/RecursiveLaplaceDeterminant/README.md

 # RecursiveLaplaceDeterminant

-This script calculates the Determinant of matrixes of order n (specified before typing the matrix) using the Laplace Expansion (also called cofactor expansion).
+This script calculates the Determinant of matrices of order n (specified before typing the matrix) using the Laplace Expansion (also called cofactor expansion).
 In order to calculate a determinant using this method, the program uses a recursive algorithm.